Kristen Stewart Movies Currently On Netflix

 On The Road

-On The Road is a film about a writer named Sal Paradise who has his life turned upside down when he meets Dean Moriarty (who he describes as “free-spirited”) and his girl Marylou.
+On The Road is a film about a writer named Sal Paradise who has his life turned upside down when he meets Dean Moriarty (whom he describes as “free-spirited”) and his girl Marylou.
 The three travel across the country and encounter an interesting mixture of people who continue to impact them.

 The movie stars Sam Riley, Garrett Hedlund, and Kristen Stewart.